Abd al-Rahman ibn Awf: Philanthropy

-Dhahabi reported that Abd al-Rahman brought a caravan of 700 merchant-camels into Medina.
+Dhahabi reported that Abd al-Rahman brought a caravan of about 700 merchant-camels into Medina.
 Aisha remarked, "I have heard Allah's Messenger say: 'I have seen Abd al-Rahman ibn Awf entering Paradise crawling.'"
 This was repeated to Abd al-Rahman, who replied: "If I could, I would certainly like to enter Paradise standing.
 I swear to you, yaa Ammah, that this entire caravan with all its merchandise, I will give in charity."
 And so he did.

 Abdel Rahman also reportedly gave in charity 50,000 gold dinars of his personal wealth.

 Sunni view

 Sunnis regard him as one of al-ʿashara al-mubashsharūn—the ten companions that Muhammad prophesied would enter Paradise.